Laravel-Backpack/docs/4.1/installation.md

 php artisan backpack:install
 ```

+> Backpack install is interactive and will ask questions during instalation, if you don't want that add the `--no-interaction` argument to the install command.

 2) [optional] Backpack assumes you already have your Eloquent Models properly set up.
 If you don't, **consider using something to quickly generate Migrations & Models**.
 You can use anything you want, but here are the options we recommend:

 - a) Generate from a **web interface** - [Backpack Devtools](https://backpackforlaravel.com/products/devtools) - premium product, paid separately.
 A simple GUI to quickly generate Migrations, Models, Factories, Seeders and CRUDs, right from your browser.
 Works well for entities of all sizes.